DantheCodeRaider/MP1/README.md

 Basics:
 -Basic movement is accomplished using the AWSD, awds, or arrow keys.
--The left mouse button will pick up items, and the right mouse button will dig for items.
+-The space bar will dig boulders for gems.
+Run ovewr the gems to pick them up.

 Core Features:
  | Move Character via keyboard input |